Whats My Scrap Worth?

 What about safety gear?

 Cut-resistant gloves, eye protection, and steel-toe boots are non-negotiable.
-A respirator (N95 or better) for any old-paint scrap.
-The full PPE leaf will cover this end-to-end.
+Add a respirator (N95 or better) for any old-paint scrap or anything generating dust during breakdown.

 Related guides